lipemat/wp-phpcs/README.md

 This package ships with some _optional_ `Lipe` namespaced sniffs.
 1. `<rule ref="Lipe" />` for all our default configurations and sniffs.
     1. @note This configuration is opinionated, you probably just want to include desired sniff namespaces.
 2. `<rule ref="Lipe.JS" />` for our JavaScript security sniffs, which support dompurify.
 3. `<rule ref="Lipe.CodeAnalysis.SelfInClassSniff" />` for distributed packages, which should not use `self` to improve extensibility.
     1. 'ReturnType' - return type of methods.
     2. 'InstanceOf' - self instance for static calls.
     3. 'NewInstance' - Constructing via `new self()`.
     4. 'ScopeResolution' - Local constants via `self::`.

+## LipePlugin Sniffs

+This package ships with some _optional_ `LipePlugin` namespaced sniffs designed to be used with a distributed plugin or library.
+1. `<rule ref="LipePlugin" />` for all the default configurations and sniffs.
+    1. @note This configuration is opinionated, you probably just want to include desired sniff namespaces.
+2. `<rule ref="Lipe.CodeAnalysis.SelfInClassSniff" />` force use of `static` instead of `self` to improve extensibility.
+    1. 'ReturnType' - return type of methods.
+    2. 'InstanceOf' - self instance for static calls.
+    3. 'NewInstance' - Constructing via `new self()`.
+    4. 'ScopeResolution' - Local constants via `self::`.

 ## Other Notes

 The `phpcs-sample.xml` has many things excluded.
-This is partially because some things don't really fit in with WordPress standards.
+This is because some things don't really fit in with WordPress standards.
 You can remove any of `<exclude>` items to make more strict.
 Remove them all if you really want to make your code strict.